 If you’re interested in building a profitable blog, I have my highly-visited blogging tutorial page where I teach beginners like you how to start a money-making blog from scratch.
 It’s honestly the only job, hobby, career, etc. that I highly recommend.
 I actually wish I knew about this sooner!

-Alternatively, I also have my free 7-day e-mail course here where you can enroll and learn how to build a blog from scratch.
-It’s super affordable and you could potentially earn a lot with this type of job.
+Alternatively, I also offer my free 7-day e-mail course here where you can enroll and learn how to build a blog from scratch.
+Starting a blog is super affordable and you could potentially earn a lot with this type of job.

 I live and breathe this every day now and it’s what I enjoy doing.
 I also enjoy teaching others how to get started so they can earn extra money to pay the bills!